multifacet/0sim-workspace/README.md

     - Solution: You need a large physical storage device to back the thin-provisioned device mapper device.

+- `swapon: /dev/sdk: read swap header failed: Invalid argument` or similar on a machine with many storage devices.
+    - Causes: often the devices will move around and get different names after a reboot.
+This means that if you configured (via `setup00000`) 0sim to use a particular device (say `/dev/sdk`) for swap space, it might fail after a reboot.
+    - Solution: the UUID of a device will not change after a reboot.
+Linux provides a way to refer to devices by their UUID instead of their name:
+      `/dev/disk/by-uuid/{UUID}`.
+You can find the UUID of a device with the `blkid` command.
+Then, you can use the `--swap` argument to `setup00000` to set up that device by UUID:

+      ```console
+      --swap disk/by-uuid/{UUID}
+      ```

+      where `{UUID}` is replaced by the UUID of your device from the `blkid` command.

 # Known Issues

 There are some issues of which we are aware but do not have a good solution.